doyoque/personalConf/README.md

 **Make it easier**

-This repository contain three files for the sake of simplicity about setting up your development environment and against of boredom of looking.
+This repository contain alot files for the sake of simplicity about setting up your development environment and against of boredom of looking.

 **Need to know**